davidgasquez/handbook/Open Data.md

 > People should be able to collaborate on Open Data the same way we collaborate on Open Source code.

 ## Motivation
 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
-As a result, is an area where individual [[incentives]] are not aligned with collective ones.
-As an organization or research group, [spending time curating and maintaining datasets for other people to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make money.
-Data end up siloed in multiples places and formats.
-Making interoperability a dream.
+As a result, individual [[incentives]] are not aligned with collective ones.

+As an organization or research group, [spending time curating and maintaining datasets for other people to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data), unless that's how you make money.
+Data ends up siloed in multiples places and multiple formats.
+Interoperability is only a wild dream.

-Data is usually centralized and perishable.
-Even tabular datasets are hard to index and there are no incentives to collaborate on improving them.
+On top of that, data is commonly stored in perishable hardware and formats.
+Datasets are hard to index and no incentives exists to push people to collaborate on improving/curating them.

 [Open Data can help organizations, scientist, and governments make better decisions](https://twitter.com/patrickc/status/1256987283141492736).
 Data is the best way to learn about the world and [[Coordination | coordinate]] people.

 Open protocols create open systems.
 Open code creates tools.
 Open data creates open knowledge. **We need better tools, protocols, and mechanisms to improve the Open Data ecosystem**.
-It should be easy to find, download, process, publish and collaborate on datasets.
+It should be easy to find, download, process, publish, and collaborate on open datasets.

 Iterative improvements over public datasets could yield large amounts of value.
 Access to data gives people the opportunity to create new business and make better decisions.
 Open Source code has made a huge impact in the world.
 Open Data could do the same!

+### Why now?
+During the last few years, a cambrian explosion of open source tools have emerged.
+There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces.

 ## Ecosystem Principles
 - **Easy**.
 For people to use it, it should be easy to create, curate and share datasets.